anvil-rs/anvil/README.md

        - Inject and append are mutation actions, you can have multiple mutation actions on a file.
        - Remove is it's own action.
        - This could allow us to have a more fluent API for defining code generation actions.
+       - With these definitions of generation and mutation types, and removal types, it should be pretty easy to make some nice optimisations.